 The hardware I use

-As far as peripherals go, I use an Apple Magic Mouse and a Logitech solar powered keyboard at home, and generic peripherals at work (which makes me sad – I really need to start bringing in my own keyboard I think).
-The Logitech keyboard can handle three inputs, which means I can toggle between my two desktop computers, plus my work machine for days when I’m working from home.
+As far as peripherals go, I use a generic Microsoft mouse and a Logitech solar powered keyboard at home, and the same mouse plus a Microsoft keyboard at work.
+The Logitech keyboard can handle three inputs, which means I can toggle between my two main computers, plus my work machine for days when I’m working from home.

 At home I also have an array of older laptops, and a growing collection of small computers that started with a single Raspberry Pi and now includes a variety of other things that are used as media players, web servers, and low-powered alternatives to my main computers.
-It’s a rare day where I don’t use an iPad or a Raspberry Pi, but an increasingly common day when I don’t sit down in front of my desktop computer.
+I’ve just started using one of my older laptops as a remote desktop client when I’m in other parts of the house, which works surprisingly well considering it’s nearly 10 years old.

 For playing my growing record collection I have an Ion Audio profile record player that will plug into my computer to record from vinyl and also plugs into my stereo.

 I also have an iPad and iPhone, which I use pretty much every day.
 These are generally the only two devices I always carry with me when I’m travelling.

 At work I’m running Windows 10, which I’m now completely comfortable with.

 Other software I use that I feel is somewhat noteworthy includes:

 - Evernote – I use this on every device I own, mostly to take notes in meetings and training sessions, and then to revise/reflect later.
 A lot of my notes are now photographs of whiteboards and other hand drawn scribbles, which Evernote handles very well.

 - Atom – A text editor that handles Markdown well, and can preview and export to PDF.
 I also use Pandoc to convert to PDF, HTML and/or .docx if required.